RobCahoon-10/Reposit/README.md

 `npm test` - will run all the unit tests

-You can also run the test indivdually in the command line, for example:
+You can also test indivdually in the command line, for example:

 ```
 ts-node src/calculate-average-rent wales